WolfSchlegel/openmrs-core/liquibase/README.md

 OpenMRS 2.1.x is the **last version that contains the full history** of database changes.
 The respective Liquibase files are:

-* `liquibase-snapshots/1.9.x/liquibase-schema-only.xml` defines the OpenMRS schema
+* `org/openmrs/liquibase/snapshots/schema-only/liquibase-schema-only-1.9.x.xml` defines the OpenMRS schema

-* `liquibase-snapshots/1.9.x/liquibase-core-data.xml` defines core data
+* `org/openmrs/liquibase/snapshots/core-data/liquibase-core-data-1.9.x.xml` defines core data for OpenMRS

+* `org/openmrs/liquibase/updates/liquibase-update-to-latest-1.9.x/.xml` is an empty change log that was added so that change log version also comes with an update file

-* `liquibase-updates/2.0.x/liquibase-update-to-latest.xml` contains all database changes introduced **until** OpenMRS 2.0, some changes go back to 2009
+* `org/openmrs/liquibase/updates/liquibase-update-to-latest-2.0.x/.xml` contains all database changes introduced **until** OpenMRS 2.0, some changes go back to 2009

-* `liquibase-updates/2.1.x/liquibase-update-to-latest.xml` contains all database changes introduced **since** OpenMRS 2.0
+* `org/openmrs/liquibase/updates/liquibase-update-to-latest-2.1.x.xml` contains all database changes introduced **since** OpenMRS 2.0

 ### Change sets in OpenMRS 2.2.x
 OpenMRS 2.2.x is the **first version using Liquibase snapshots**.
 Please note that this version did not exist at the time of writing this document.

-* `liquibase-snapshots/2.1.x/liquibase-schema-only.xml` defines the OpenMRS schema.
+* `org/openmrs/liquibase/snapshots/schema-only/liquibase-schema-only-2.1.x.xml` defines the OpenMRS schema.
 This file is a **snapshot** generated from OpenMRS 2.1.x.

-* `liquibase-snapshots/2.1.x/liquibase-core-data.xml` defines core data.
+* `org/openmrs/liquibase/snapshots/core-data/liquibase-core-data-2.1.x.xml` defines core data.
 Again, this file is a **snapshot** generated from OpenMRS 2.1.x.

-* `liquibase-updates/2.2.x/liquibase-update-to-latest.xml` contains database changes introduced by OpenMRS 2.2.x
+* `org/openmrs/liquibase/updates/liquibase-update-to-latest-2.2.x.xml` contains database changes introduced by OpenMRS 2.2.x

-### Change sets in (hypothetic) OpenMRS 2.7.x
+### Change sets in (hypothetic) OpenMRS 4.7.x
-Looking forward to a (hypothetic) version 2.7.x of OpenMRS, the respective change sets are:
+Looking forward to a (hypothetic) version 4.7.x of OpenMRS, the respective change sets are:

-* `liquibase-snapshots/2.6.x/liquibase-schema-only.xml` defines the OpenMRS schema.
-This file is a **snapshot** generated from OpenMRS 2.6.x.
+* `org/openmrs/liquibase/snapshots/schema-only/liquibase-schema-only-4.7.x.xml` defines the OpenMRS schema.
+This file is a **snapshot** generated from OpenMRS 4.7.x.

-* `liquibase-snapshots/2.6.x/liquibase-core-data.xml` defines core data.
-Again, this file is a **snapshot** generated from OpenMRS 2.6.x.
+* `org/openmrs/liquibase/snapshots/core-data/liquibase-core-data-4.7.x.xml` defines core data.
+Again, this file is a **snapshot** generated from OpenMRS 4.7.x.

-* `liquibase-snapshots/2.7.x/liquibase-update-to-latest.xml` contains database changes introduced by OpenMRS 2.7.x
+* `org/openmrs/liquibase/updates/liquibase-update-to-latest-4.8.x.xml` contains database changes introduced by OpenMRS 4.8.x

 ### Further Liquibase files
-* `liquibase-update-to-latest.xml` is used by integration tests and includes multiple `liquibase-updates/*/liquibase-update-to-latest.xml` files.
+* `liquibase-update-to-latest.xml` is used by integration tests and includes references to multiple `org/openmrs/liquibase/updates/liquibase-update-to-latest-a.b.x.xml` files.

 * `liquibase-empty-changelog.xml` is used as a default Liquibase file by the org.openmrs.util.DatabaseUpdater class.